Imran1432423/esp32-ptm216b/README.md

 This is a list of things that I would like to do in random order:

 * CI with linters and tests for both the C++ and the Python code
+* Move the ptm216b code to a dedicated and re-usable esp32 component
 * Automated tests to run using 2 ESP32 devkits
 * Add more config options to `nfc.py`.
 To do so I could:
     * Ask for more info about the NFC API from Enocean (they helped me once already)